Presidency of Bill Clinton: Other welfare

+Better nutritional support was provided for low-income families, with Congress (under Clinton's watch) increasing federal support for several critical nutritional and housing support programs.

 Anti-drug strategy

 In February 1993, Clinton slashed 84 percent of staff at the Office of National Drug Control Policy, resulting in the staff size being reduced from 146 to 24.
 Chief of Staff Thomas F. "Mack" McLarty afterwards stated that "President Clinton believes that resources to fight the drug problem should go to education, to treatment and to enforcement at the state and local level."